openfisca/country-template/README.md

 This repository helps you quickly set up and use your own OpenFisca country package.

-**You should NOT fork it** but follow the set up instructions below.

-> Otherwise, you will have to clean up all tags when you deploy your own country package.

-## Setting up your Country Package
+## Creating a new OpenFisca model

-This set of instructions **only needs to be followed once** and will create your own copy of this boilerplate directory, customising it to the country you want to work on.
-You will need to have [Git](https://git-scm.com) installed.
+This set of instructions **only needs to be followed once** and will walk you through creating your own OpenFisca model from this demonstration model, automatically customised to a new jurisdiction.

 ### Using GitHub (recommended for GitHub users)